Nutrition info of Banana -Ideal for Good Health

 Nutrition info of Banana

-Banana seeds are a major food source.
-The plant most belongs to a group of species indigenous to Asia that grow throughout the warmer part of the world and can be adapted from South East Asia.
-Bananas have many healthy sources of fibre and vitamins.
-Almost any size can be used.
-The colours range typically from green banana and yellow, although certain varieties may be red.
+Bananas are a significant nutritional foundation.
+The plant mainly belongs to the family of types native to Asia that prosper in the balmier parts of the world, derived from South East Asia.
+Bananas possess plenty of wholesome sources of roughage and vitamins.
+Nearly any size can be employed.
+Generally, they come in green and yellow, although certain varieties may be red.

 Nutrition info of Banana – facts